flutter/website/src/docs/cookbook/networking/update-data.md

 )
 ```

-On pressing the button **Update Data**, we make the network request,
+On pressing the button **Update Data**, you make the network request,
 which sends the data in the `TextField` to the server with a `POST` request.
 This Future `_futureAlbum` will be used in the next step.